 This means the child is reading too slowly, or is reading words incorrectly, or losing his place, or not getting much meaning.
-Many children have these problems.
-It is very rarely dyslexia, nor lack of ability, nor immaturity - it is usually weak skills.

 2) Give your child pencil and paper.
 Say: I want you to write down as many of the letters in each word as you can.
 (You are only concerned with letters b /d and g / p / q.)
 Say: